 The opportunity to view such a beautiful and remote part of Portugal was a privilege, and I can’t wait to go back again soon!

 10 days in fairytale Portugal, staying in boutique hotels and castle-hotels, covering most of Portugal’s major areas and taking you from beaches to mountains, palaces, national parks, medieval towns, castles, and bustling cities!

-Here’s how to take a beautiful scenic train ride along one of the most stunning vistas in Europe, even with limited time.
+If you’d like to see as much of the Douro as possible, and want to take a beautiful scenic train ride along one of the most stunning vistas in Europe, here’s how you do it!